-- 1 1/2 tsp salt, plus more to taste, if desired (kosher or sea salt)
+- 1 1/2 tsp kosher or fine sea salt, plus more to taste, if desired

 - 1/4 tsp garlic powder

 - Cook your gluten-free pasta of choice according to package directions.
+Be sure not to overcook.
 While the pasta is cooking, start the sauce.

-- Add pumpkin puree, coconut milk, nutritional yeast, cornstarch, salt, mustard powder and garlic powder to a high-powered blender.
+- Add pumpkin puree, coconut milk, nutritional yeast, arrowroot, salt, ground mustard and garlic powder to a high-powered blender.

-- Blend on high, scraping the sides as needed, until ingredients are well-incorporated (approximately 2 minutes total).
+- Blend on high, scraping the sides as needed, until ingredients are well-incorporated.
 Taste test and add more salt, if desired.

 - When the pasta is done, drain and add to the sauce.
 Stir to combine.